harshinisanju/AWS/README.md

-Creating infrastructure using yaml file on aws cft service.
-Allows drift detection
+Creating infrastructure (IAC) using yaml file on aws cft service.
+Allows drift detection and its only applicable to AWS.